Shopkeeper Held For Selling Pesticides Illegally - UrduPoint

 Shopkeeper Held For Selling Pesticides Illegally

-Police registered a case against a shopkeeper for selling pesticides illegally in Main Bazaar Sambrial
+Police registered a case against a shopkeeper for selling pesticides illegally in the jurisdiction of Begowala police station

-SIALKOT, (UrduPoint / Pakistan Point News - 16th May, 2022 ) :Police registered a case against a shopkeeper for selling pesticides illegally in Main Bazaar Sambrial.
+SIALKOT, (UrduPoint / Pakistan Point News - 19th May, 2022 ) :Police registered a case against a shopkeeper for selling pesticides illegally in the jurisdiction of Begowala police station.

-Police raided Main Bazaar, tehsil Sambrial, where Abbas Ali Ghuman was selling pesticidesillegally without a license.
+According to police, officials raided a shop in Madoky where the accused, Waris Ali, was sellingpesticides illegally without a license.

 Police registered a case and started investigations.